 - 1.1 REFER all safeguarding cases, including Early Help, to the Multi Agency Safeguarding Hub (MASH) and to the Police if a crime may have been committed. - 1.2 IDENTIFY any safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.3 ACT as a source of support, advice, and expertise to staff members on matters of child protection and safeguarding, including Contextual Safeguarding. - 1.4 ESCALATE inter-agency concerns and disagreements about a child's wellbeing.
 All professionals have a duty to act assertively and proactively to ensure that a child's welfare is kept as the paramount consideration in all professional activity to ensure their needs are met appropriately.
 Please refer to Wandsworth Partnership Inter-Agency Escalation Policy for further information, this policy aims to resolve professionals' differences in line with the London Safeguarding Children Procedures. - 1.5 HAVE RESPONSIBILITY to ensure there is at least one key adult for 'Operation Encompass' and the point of contact for Child Exploitation.
 Guiding principles of the scheme and a wealth of resources for schools, including curriculum links, can be found on the Operation Encompass website.
-An annual information letter should be sent to parents and made available on a schools' website a template letter can be found on the Operation Encompass Website, resources for schools' section. - 1.6 TO ENSURE that the Local Authority are notified if children are persistently absent or Missing from Education, see Children Missing Education statutory guidance for local authorities and be aware of the contents of Working Together to Improve School Attendance September 2022.
+An annual information letter should be sent to parents and made available on a schools' website a template letter can be found on the Operation Encompass Website, resources for schools' section. - 1.6 TO ENSURE that the Local Authority are notified if children are persistently absent or Missing from Education, see Children Missing Education statutory guidance for local authorities.
+Including children who are 'absent' from education, particularly on repeat occasions or for prolonged periods, or those 'unexplainable and or/persistent absences from education'.
+Also ensure awareness of the statutory guidance Working Together to Improve School Attendance - September, and Summary Table of Responsibilities 2024 (both apply from 19.08.24).